WillCarbon/hydrogen/README.md

 2. Install the dependencies: `npm install && npm run deploy`
 3. Set up a database and update the connection details in wp-config.php
 4. Set up an Valet so the site can be accessed at: http://projectname.localhost

-*Full instructions can be found on the [Carbon Wiki](https://github.com/carboncreativeuk/carbon-wiki)*.

 ### Deployment Scripts